rgrannell1/kea/BUGS.md

 - [ ] #21 ensure that the right-hand of a x_()$method call is always a valid input for that method; currently incorrect types are allowed.
 - [ ] #22 change map -> xmap in pluck
+- [ ] 23 aliase x...l methods with x ..., to prevent user typos.

 ### Done: